hansemro/kc1-linux/README.md

 The Kindle should now be in fastboot mode.
 Check `fastboot devices` to see if the Kindle is properly identified and accessible.

-### 2. Installing U-Boot
+### 2. (Testing and) Installing U-Boot

-Good practice: Test the bootloader before flashing with `omap4boot/usbboot`.
-This is to prevent potential bricks caused by a bad bootloader.
+Good practice: Use `omap4boot/usbboot` utility to test bootloader images without flashing.
+This is merely a safety measure to prevent potential bricking the device.

 In fastboot mode, flash u-boot bootloader: `$ fastboot flash bootloader u-boot.bin`